 Mosquito & Tick Control

 Mosquitoes are considered the deadliest animal in the world due to their ability to transmit various diseases to humans, some of which can be fatal.
-Certain species are vectors for diseases like malaria, dengue, West Nile virus, and Zika virus, New Jersey is home to over 60 species of mosquitoes, each with different habitats, behaviors, and roles in disease transmission.
-Common types include Culex (spread West Nile virus), Aedes albopictus (aggressive daytime biter and potential carrier of Zika and dengue), Anopheles (historic malaria vectors), and swamp species like Coquillettidia and Culiseta (involved in Eastern Equine Encephalitis).
+Certain species are vectors for diseases like malaria, dengue, West Nile virus, and Zika virus.
+New Jersey is home to over 60 species of mosquitoes, each with different habitats, behaviors, and roles in disease transmission.
+Common types include Culex (spread West Nile virus), Aedes albopictus (aggressive daytime biter and potential carrier of Zika, and dog heartworm} dengue), Anopheles (historic malaria vectors), and swamp species like Coquillettidia and Culiseta (involved in Eastern Equine Encephalitis).
 Mosquitoes breed in standing water—from containers and gutters to swamps and woodland pools—and are most active from spring through fall.
-The state has extensive mosquito control programs, but residents also play a key role by eliminating standing water and using repellents.
+The state has extensive mosquito control programs, but residents also play a key role by eliminating standing water and using repellent.

 Popular Mosquitoes In New Jersey